 - Explore the story of each company

-- Differentiate models designed/made in Australia (especially 70’s and 80’s Australian manufacture)
+- Differentiate models designed/made in Australia (especially 70’s and 80’s Australian made)

 - Need a form for recording modem model details, eg speeds and other features, who it was designed by, country of manufacture, where and when it was sold